 Suggested by Jub Bryant of Tiki Touring Kiwi, who says:

 Coming across Nora’s book was great, with the Trans-Siberian train coming up I was mostly worried about interactions on the train.
-Nora put those worries to bed with her insightful ideas on how to make great conversations sitting next to people for days at a time who you cannot communicate with naturally.
+Nora put those worries to bed with her insightful ideas on how to make great conversations sitting next to people for days at a time that you cannot communicate with naturally.

 The trip description was accurate even though we did the trip in reverse and we were confident in 3rd class once we heard some of the funny, awkward yet harmless characters.
 It also details train travel in Australia which, personally I had never considered but it is always going to be in the back of mind going forward.